log0div0/testo/docs/reference/Machines.md

 For a virtual machine there is a set of **mandatory** attributes:

 - `cpus` - Type: positive number or string.
 Number of cores for a virtual processor.
 If a string is used, the value inside the string must be convertible to positive integer.
-Inside the string [param referencing](param#param-referencing) is available.
 - `ram` - Type: memory size literal or string.
 The amount of RAM for the virtual machine.
 If a string is used, the value inside the string must be convertible to a memory size literal.
-Inside the string [param referencing](param#param-referencing) is available.
 - at least one `disk` attribute - Type: attribute block.
 Requires an instance's name.
 A disk drive coniguration.

 **Optional attributes**:

 - `iso` - Type: string.
 Path to the iso-image to be plugged into the DVD-drive after the virtual machine creation.
 Could be unplugged afterwards with an `unplug dvd` action.
-Inside the string [param referencing](param#param-referencing) is available.
 - One or more `nic` - Type: attribute block.
 NIC configuration.
 Requires an instance's name.
-A NIC configuration.
 - Exactly one `video` attribute - Type: attribute block.
-Requires an instance's name.
-Video device configuration. **Unavailable for Hyper-V**.
+Video device configuration.
+Requires an instance's name. **Unavailable for Hyper-V**.
 - `loader` - Type: string.
-Path to a custom loader blob file.
-Inside the string [param referencing](param#param-referencing) is available. **Unavailable for Hyper-V**.
+Path to a custom loader blob file. **Unavailable for Hyper-V**.
 - `qemu_enable_usb3` - Type: boolean.
 Enables USB 3 controller for the virtual machine.
 When the value is `false`, USB 2 controller is enabled instead.
 Default value: `true`. **Unavailable for Hyper-V**.

 ## Disks configuration